scrapy/scrapy/docs/topics/request-response.rst

     a :class:`Response`.

     :param url: the URL of this request

+        If the URL is invalid, a :exc:`ValueError` exception is raised.
     :type url: string

     :param callback: the function that will be called with the response of this